saucelabs/sauce-docs/docs/test-fairy/api-reference/upload-api.md

 #### Responses

-In the case of an error, TestFairy will return a JSON with `status` => `fail` and `code` with one of the values listed below.
+In the case of an error, TestFairy returns a JSON with `status` => `fail` and `code` with one of the values listed below.
 An additional human-readable error message is supplied to detail the cause of the specific error.

 <table id="table-api">
 	<tbody>